 This filmmaking course is focused on making films that can change the world and make a real difference in the community.
 The course is online, so anyone from the country can sign up!

 In the first week, they learn to structure, write, edit, and cast.
 In the next two weeks, they produce their short film, using any camera and locations in their own home.
-Students are guided by the course mentors while being encouraged to use their own style and experiment.
+High school students are guided by the course mentors while being encouraged to use their own style and experiment.

 The camp is for high school students that have completed their junior year by the start of the summer.

-Camp Flix is one of the most popular filmmaking camps in Atlanta that has been running for 10 years.
+Camp Flix is one of the most popular film camps in Atlanta that has been running for 10 years.

 It’s open to kids ages 11 to 17 and does not require them to have any prior filmmaking experience.
 For kids who are curious about making movies, they will learn everything they need to get started.

 Campers learn the creative filmmaking process, editing techniques, and even acting tips.
-And it’s not just a lecture since the students pitch an idea and then form into mini film crews to produce it.
+And it’s not just a lecture since the middle and high school students pitch an idea and then form into mini film crews to produce it.
 They’re guided by experienced instructions that are all film industry professionals.

 Facets is a non-profit organization that encourages people to see films not just as entertainment but as empowerment.
 Facets believe films can bridge cultural gaps, teach digital literacy, and spark meaningful conversations.